jpxllington/kahnoot/README.md

 - Host will then start the quiz game for everyone in the lobby
 - Players will answer the same set of questions at the same time, with a timer ticking down until the next question
 - When the quiz ends players are taken to a results page where they see the lobby scores along with their own answers / the correct answers to see what they got right/wrong.
+- Users can also access a global leaderboards page to view all the scores stored in the database

 ## Technologies